 Speakers

-Anna TELLGREN (PhD) Curator of photography and research leader at Moderna Museet
+Anna TELLGREN (PhD) Curator of Photography and Head of Research at Moderna Museet in Stockholm

-She has curated exhibitions, including Lars Tunbjörk Winter/Home (2007), Moderna Museet Now: Inta Ruka (2008), and Annika Elisabeth von Hausswolff: Alternative Secrecy (2021), and more.
-Francesca Woodman: On Being an Angel (2015) toured internationally for several years.
-In 2011, she organized the large-scale photography exhibition Another Story: Photography from the Moderna Museet Collection.
-She was previously a researcher and lecturer in the Department of Art History at Stockholm University.
-She edited The History Book.
-On Moderna Museet 1958-2008 (2008) and published two books on Pontus Hultén and Moderna Museet (2017, 2023).
-She is also contributed to Fotografihistorier.
-Fotografi och bildbruk i Sverige (2022) and Deborah Turbeville: Photocollage (2023, Thames & Hudson).
-She is a director of Konsthistorisk Tidskrift / Journal of Art History.
+Dr. Anna Tellgren has curated numerous exhibitions including Lars Tunbjörk.
+Winter/Home (2007), Moderna Museet Now: Inta Ruka (2008) and Annika Elisabeth von Hausswolff Alternative Secrecy (2021).
+The exhibition Francesca Woodman.
+On Being an Angel (2015) has been touring internationally for several years.
+During 2011 she was responsible for the project Another Story.
+Photography from the Moderna Museet Collection, a major presentation of photography in the entire museum.
+Previously, she has worked as researcher and lecturer at the Department of Art History at Stockholm University.
+She was the editor of The History Book.
+On Moderna Museet 1958–2008 (2008) and of two books on Pontus Hultén and Moderna Museet, published in 2017 and 2023.
+Among her most recent publications are contributions in Fotografihistorier.
+Fotografi och bildbruk i Sverige (2022) a new history of Swedish photography, and in the book Deborah Turbeville Photocollage, published by Thames & Hudson in 2023.
+Anna Tellgren is in the Board of Konsthistorisk tidskrift/Journal of Art History.

-MITSUDA Yuri Art critic, professor at Tama Art University, and director of AAC
+MITSUDA Yuri Art critic, Director of AAC, and Professor at Tama Art University

-She is specialized in 20th-century art history and photographic history.
-She worked as a curator at museums including the Toyama Prefectural Museum of Art and Design and the Shoto Museum of Art.
+Mitsuda Yuri specializes in 20th-century art history and photographic history.
+She has worked as a curator at museums including the Toyama Prefectural Museum of Art and Design, the Shoto Museum of Art, and Kawamura Memorial DIC Museum of Art.
 Her publications include Words and Things: Jiro Takamatsu and Japanese Art, 1961-72 (McCaffrey Fine Art, New York, 2012), Photography: On the Interface with Art (Seikyusha, 2006, Japan Photography Association Award), and others.
 She has co-authored Modern and Contemporary History of Japanese Art (Tokyo Shoseki, 2014), The New World to Come: Experiments in Japanese Art and Photography (Yale University Press, 2015), PROVOKE: Between PROTEST and PERFORMANCE (Steidl, 2016), Complete Collection of Art Criticism 1955–64 (Geika-sha, 2021), among others.
-Her curated exhibitions include Hi Red Center: Tracing Direct Action (2013–14), Mirror behind Hole: Photography into Sculpture (2017), Painting into Sculpture―Embodiment in Form (2019), and many more.
+Her curated exhibitions include Hi-Red Center: Tracing Direct Action (2013–14), Mirror Behind Hole: Photography into Sculpture (2017), Painting into Sculpture―Embodiment in Form (2019), and many more.

 Pascal GOBLOT Performer, video artist, and film director